 Photo: Oluwaseye Olusa

-You can order one or more samples in the four Meyer Bengtsson variants below.
-A sample costs $40 per piece, and the amount will of course be deducted from your final order.
+You can order one or more samples of the two Meyer Bengtsson variants below.
 All samples are 16 × 8 in.
 See all our samples here.

 Meyer Bengtsson’s kitchen design comes in four different finishes, which can be used singly or mixed to create colorful and vibrant combinations.
 The first finish features raw, untreated brass on both the fronts and edges of the panels.
 The back of these panels is laminated in a light gray FENIX NTM laminate.
 The three other finishes are available in each FENIX NTM laminate color; dark gray, light gray and powder.
 Common to all three is that the edge strips consist of raw, untreated brass.
 The front and back are finished in the selected laminate color.
 The core of all four finishes consists of MDF.